 Celtics lead wire-to-wire in Miami, roll past Heat 104-84 for 2-1 lead in East series

-Jayson Tatum and Jaylen Brown each scored 22 points to lead a balanced approach, and the Celtics soundly beat the Miami Heat 104-84 on Saturday night to a take a 2-1 lead in their Eastern Conference first-round playoff series.
+MIAMI (AP) — Jayson Tatum and Jaylen Brown each scored 22 points, and the Boston Celtics soundly beat the Miami Heat 104-84 on Saturday night to a take a 2-1 lead in their Eastern Conference first-round playoff series.

-“We didn't make too many adjustments,” Celtics coach Joe Mazzulla said.
-“We played a little bit harder, we played harder and we dictated the physicality and the tempo of the game.
-It's the simple things that you have to do under a high level of stress, high level of adversity.
-I thought our guys did a great job of dictating that tonight.”
+Tatum added 10 rebounds and six assists for the Celtics, who led Game 3 wire-to-wire and reclaimed the home-court edge that they lost when Miami won Game 2 in Boston.
+Kristaps Porzingis had 18 points and Derrick White scored 16 for the Celtics, who used runs of 12-3, 11-0 and 20-8 in the first half to take full control.

 Game 4 is Monday in Miami, where the Celtics are 9-2 in their last 11 games and 6-1 in their last seven playoff games.